zephan-spencer/gem5-SALAM-README/README.md

 Link to paper?

+## Writing gem5-SALAM Benchmarks?

+Link to other markdown file?

 ## Full-system OS Simulation ##

 Please download the latest version of the Linux Kernel for ARM from the [gem5 ARM kernel page](http://gem5.org/ARM_Kernel).